Paying it forward

 So here's my idea-I know there are people out there "paying it forward."
 These are people who may have offered you a job when you had no experience, gave you a bed when you had no furniture, or fixed your leaking roof when you had no money to pay for it yourself.
 Even in the most difficult times, I know these people exist.
 These are people who ask for nothing in return, only that you appreciate the gift you have been given, and that you in turn pass it on.
 I want to tell their stories.
 Help me shine some light on the silver lining of hard times.

-If you know someone who is an example of "paying it forward" please fill out this form and be clear you're submitting it for a Pay It Forward story.
+If you know someone who is an example of "paying it forward" please and be clear you're submitting it for a Pay It Forward story.

 I look forward to reading your ideas!